Kemi Badenoch: Abortion

 Badenoch describes herself as "pro‑choice, but not pro‑abortion up to full term."

 She has voted against efforts to expand abortion access beyond current legal limits.
 On 18 July 2019, she was absent from a key vote on amendments to the Northern Ireland (Executive Formation etc) Act 2019, which extended abortion access and same-sex marriage rights to Northern Ireland in the absence of a functioning government.
 In July 2022, she abstained on a proposal concerning decriminalisation for abortion services and voted against a telemedicine proposal.
 In October 2024, she voted against a Labour government bill to introduce buffer zones around abortion clinics.
 On 17 June 2025, she voted against a bill that decriminalised self-managed abortion in England and Wales.

+Assisted dying

+In June 2025, Badenoch voted against the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide for terminally ill adults in England and Wales.